 Dr. Gilbert’s practice is powerful because it can set the stage for de-pathologizing and reducing the shame caused by self-criticism and blame.

 We’ll be getting into several other key compassion practices you can use in your work with clients in this week’s session in The Clinical Application of Compassion program.

-You can watch the broadcast for free when you sign up right here.
+You can learn more when you sign up right here.